dickverweij/nl-afas-cordova-plugin-chromecastremotedisplay/README.md

 Chromecast remote display (IOS) plugin for Cordova
 ==========================
-This plugin will cast your cordova app to a chromecast
+This plugin will cast your cordova app to a chromecast in IOS

 Requirements
 -------------